What is Included in Driving Record Background Checks, and Why Are They Essential for Your Hiring Process?

-From the long-haul truckers driving hundreds of miles a day to the rideshare gig workers making dozens of short trips every week, many people make a living behind the wheel of a vehicle.
-While there are many rewarding careers to pursue in this industry, it’s not without risks.
-According to federal statistics, there are nearly 18,000 car crashes every day.
-Some are minor, but some can be life-altering or even fatal.
+Many people are commercial drivers, from long-haul truckers to rideshare gig workers.
+While there are rewarding careers to pursue in this industry, it’s not without risks.
+According to federal statistics, there are roughly 18,000 car crashes daily.
+Some are minor, but some can be life-altering or fatal.
 Safety can't be an afterthought for businesses that employ people to drive on their behalf, but it has to be front and center during the hiring process.
-Accessing driving records makes that possible.
+A driving record background check is the solution.

-So as an employer hiring for a regulated transportation position, what can you do?
-Starting with a review of your candidate's MVR report is step one.
-What is an MVR check?
+What can you do as an employer hiring for a regulated transportation position?
+A review of your candidate's MVR report is step one.
+What is an MVR background check?
 It's simply a reporting tool that applies a license number to access an individual's driving history based on official driving records.
-MVR checks are an essential part of hiring people for transportation jobs and, in many cases, federally mandated by the Department of Transportation.
+MVR checks are essential to hiring people for transportation jobs and, in many cases, federally mandated by the Department of Transportation.

 MVR background checks offer a screening tool that examines a person’s record of operating motor vehicles.
-Employers often utilize this check during their pre-employment vetting process when filling vacancies involving a motor vehicle, such as driving a school bus, operating a tractor-trailer or using company vehicles.
+Employers often utilize this check during their pre-employment vetting process when filling transport or driving vacancies, such as driving a school bus, operating a tractor-trailer or using company vehicles.

 Operating a motor vehicle is a privilege, not a right, and it comes with many responsibilities.
 Avoiding accidents is the minimum obligation.
 Drivers must also obey the road rules and observe safety laws.
 While there's no way to know how a candidate driver behaved on the road 100% of the time, minor infractions and serious incidents will appear in their driving history whenever law enforcement becomes involved.

-Employers in different driving-related industries need to review a candidate's driving history information.
+Employers in different driving-related industries must review a candidate's driving history information.
 A driver's behavior in the past is more likely to indicate how they will continue to behave behind the wheel.
 Why is it so vital?

 Transporting freight is a massive business.
-From box trucks to 18-wheel tractor-trailers, the vehicles required in the transport industry are huge and heavy, demanding special skills to operate.
-Putting someone behind the wheel of these vehicles means trusting them with a sizeable responsibility.
+From box trucks to 18-wheel tractor-trailers, the vehicles required in the transport industry are enormous and heavy, demanding special skills to operate.
+Putting someone behind the wheel of these vehicles means trusting them with a substantial responsibility.

 It's no secret that the ridesharing industry has had more than its fair share of problems with driver vetting.
-The need to improve rider confidence demands a thorough procedure that considers how safely someone drives.
+Although it is not the company's vehicle at risk, but its reputation—the safety of all road users remains imperative.
+Improving rider confidence demands a thorough procedure that considers how safely someone drives.
 A history of DUI, reckless driving or excessive speeding could all be potential disqualifiers.
-Although it is not the company's car at risk, but its reputation—the safety of all road users remains imperative.
-Besides reviewing the driver's history, rideshare providers must also include a criminal background check to protect passengers.
+Besides reviewing the driver's record, rideshare providers must include a criminal background check to protect passengers.

-Whether we're talking about a public school bus, a senior living center shuttle or a city's public transportation, bus driver background checks are essential.
 Buses are large, unwieldy vehicles that require drivers to exercise many of the same skills they might use driving a big rig.
 More importantly, a full bus might have dozens of people on board—and every one of those passengers wants to know that the bus driver's employer took steps to ensure competency and safety.
+Whether a public school bus, a senior living center shuttle or a city's public transportation, bus driver background checks are essential.

 What is an MVR?
 A “Motor Vehicle Record” is an account of an individual’s driving history behind the wheel.
 An MVR will typically include relevant facts about a candidate’s driving records, including their license class, current standing with driving authorities, license endorsements and restrictions, suspensions, and expirations.
-MVRs also include information on infractions incurred by the driver.
+MVRs include information on infractions incurred by the driver.
 What shows up on such a driving record?
-Let’s examine what kind of infractions and violations an MVR could reveal and what else shows up on a driving record.
+Let’s examine what kind of infractions and traffic violations an MVR could reveal and what else shows up on a driving record.

 Speeding tickets do appear on motor vehicle records and can help determine if a driver is trustworthy.
-One minor speeding ticket may be nothing to worry about in the absence of other information.
+One minor speeding ticket may be no reason for concern in the absence of other information.
 However, a pattern of speeding or a very serious charge, such as a felony speeding charge exceeding 100 mph on a public road, may indicate that a candidate is not the best choice.

-"Reckless driving" typically refers to a wide range of behaviors that constitute irresponsible and dangerous behavior.
+"Reckless driving" typically refers to a wide range of irresponsible and dangerous behaviors.
 The exact definition varies between states.
 For example, some states include excessive speeding under the reckless driving umbrella.
 Eluding police, engaging in street racing, or causing an accident due to carelessness all classify as reckless driving you may see on an MVR.

 This item speaks for itself.
 All drivers must have an active policy issued by insurance companies and keep their driver’s licenses with them.
 Failing to produce these items can result in license suspensions and fines.
 Sometimes, these infractions are due to difficult personal circumstances rather than active wrongdoing.
 If you see these items using their driver’s license on a background check, consider speaking to the candidate about what happened.

-Non-moving violations are not strictly tied to the act of driving but still infringe on the law in one way or another.
+Non-moving violations are not strictly tied to the act of driving but still infringe on the law somehow.
 This could be burned-out headlights, a missing license plate, a broken turn signal, or many other violations.
-Because there is so much diversity in this infraction category, employers should look carefully to see why the citation was issued.
+Because this infraction category has so much diversity, employers should look carefully to see why the citation was issued.

-Although a DUI is often deemed a criminal offense, it's also a violation of road laws.
+Although a DUI is often deemed a criminal offense, it also violates road laws.
 As such, DUI/DWI charges will appear on an MVR.
-Many businesses find past DUIs to be a disqualifying factor, especially if there was more than one incident.
-MVRs also report when someone is caught driving without a valid license.
-Both violations merit thoughtful consideration.
+Many companies find previous DUIs to be a disqualifying factor, especially if there was more than one incident.
+MVRs also report when someone is caught driving without a valid license, and both violations merit thoughtful consideration.

 Not all companies need an MVR check as part of their process.
 Running a background check on a driver’s license number is only necessary if a job always or frequently involves driving motor vehicles or operating heavy machinery.
-A business employing someone working the cash register at a retail clothing store, for example, wouldn’t need to consider an MVR during the hiring process.
-It simply wouldn’t be relevant.
+For example, a business employing someone working the cash register at a retail clothing store wouldn’t need to consider an irrelevant MVR during the hiring process.

 With that in mind, who can expect to encounter a hiring process that requires MVR reports for employment purposes?
 Delivery drivers, ambulance drivers, public transit drivers, contract drivers, trucking or freight drivers, and some positions in the construction industry are just a few roles that involve driving as a core part of the job.
 Even a regular employee with access to company vehicles may need to submit to MVR requests.

 Checking a candidate’s MVR report is as essential for these jobs as verifying a medical license for a physician’s job at a hospital.
-Failing to examine driving records could be a violation of the law in your area or grounds for future negligent hiring claims.
+Failing to conduct a driving records check could violate the law in your area or grounds for future negligent hiring claims.

 Companies must mitigate risks by ensuring that candidates for driving positions have a license in good standing.
-Furthermore, companies must identify candidates with the correct driver’s license type and the specific endorsements required for the position.
-Finally, hiring managers should verify that their applicant doesn’t have a history of reckless or dangerous behavior behind the wheel.
+Furthermore, companies must identify candidates with the correct driver’s license type and the specific endorsements required for the job.
+Finally, hiring managers should verify that their applicant has no history of reckless or dangerous behavior behind the wheel.

 Any industries regulated by the Department of Transportation (DOT)—including trucking, freight, and logistics—face federal requirements to conduct MVR checks as part of their hiring process.

 Running a background check using a driver’s license number is typical for a business to determine how qualified and responsible drivers may be for a job involving substantial transportation.
 When filling a driver position, companies hire an employee to drive on their organization’s behalf.
 On the road, those employees are your company representatives.
-As such, the employer will be partly responsible for anything the driver does behind the wheel.
+The employer will be partly responsible for anything the driver does behind the wheel.